Updated-to-Pro/updated.to.pro.github.io/Guessing.md

 ```
 1. Start Game – The game begins running.

-2. Generate Random Number – The program picks a number
+2. Generate Random Number – The program picks a number between 1-100

 3. User Makes a Guess – The user is prompted to input a guess.